-This article is specific to Windows 7 but similar errors occur on Vista and Windows 2008/R2.
+This article is specific to Windows 7 but similar errors occur on all versions of windows.

 After rebooting your computer you receive the following error: